makersacademy/bowling-challenge/APPROACH.md

 # Business Logic

 Game has 10 Frames
 Each frame has 2 rolls

-Frame 10 Strike
+if at Frame 10 you get a strike you get:

 - 2 bonus rolls
   - if both rolls are strikes